Chicago P.D. season 10

 The tenth season of the American police procedural television series Chicago P.D. premiered on September 21, 2022, on NBC, for the 2022–23 television season.
+The season concluded on May 24, 2023.
+The season contained 22 episodes.

 Chicago P.D. revolves around the members of the Intelligence Unit of the 21st District of the Chicago Police Department.
 The season stars Jason Beghe, Jesse Lee Soffer, Tracy Spiridakos, Marina Squerciati, Patrick John Flueger, LaRoyce Hawkins, Benjamin Levy Aguilar, and Amy Morton.
 Aguilar joined the series prior to the season premiere, after guest-starring in an episode of the previous season, while Soffer departed the series following the third episode.
 This season also includes the 200th episode of the series.

-Jason Beghe who plays Hank Voight is now credited as an Executive Producer.
+Jason Beghe, who plays Hank Voight, is credited as an Executive Producer starting from this season onwards.